 The purpose of a task light is to make the activity under it safer and easier.
-There are all types of lights out there, but not all lights are suitable to the function of task lighting.
-Note also that food prep areas will require more light than eating areas.
-Use lighting controls and a variety of lighting options in addition to your decorative selections to illuminate your kitchen properly.
-To get some ideas beyond what we have here, head over to our Kitchens | Lighting Pinterest Board.
+There are all types of lights out there, but not all lights are suitable for the function of task lighting.
+All light fixtures provide a specific level of light (measured in a unit called lumens), and higher levels of lumens are needed for the task areas of your kitchen.
+For example, food prep areas will require more light than eating areas.
+Use lighting controls and layered lighting options to illuminate your kitchen properly.

 Pendant lighting (also sometimes called "drop lights") comes in three basic varieties: uplights, downlights, and ambient.
 For task lighting, downlights, which direct the light down to the surface below, are preferred, but depending on the other lights used in your overall scheme, any variety of pendant lighting may be suitable.

 The term pendant is used for the whole range of fixtures that hang from the ceiling, either by a cord, chain, or rod.
 To distinguish pendants from other types of hanging lights, the term is usually used for fixtures that hang from a single point with a single bulb.

 Style options for pendants are nearly endless, such that there's a style of pendant out there for just about every style of kitchen.
 On occasion, the light is chosen to blend seamlessly with the kitchen and not particularly stand out.
 Often, however, pendants act as the jewels of the kitchen and inject some additional style and personality.